 BEFORE/AFTER Takes a function name, a function alias, a schedule group name, or a parenthesesenclosed whitespace-separated list of these.
 (Any names that are not provided by an active thorn are ignored.)
-Note that a single schedule block may have multiple BEFORE/AFTER clauses.
-See Section C1.5 ("Scheduling") in the Cactus Users' Guide for more information about BEFORE/AFTER clauses.
+Note that a single schedule block may have multiple specified for a schedule group.

+BEFORE/AFTER clauses.